Safety Tips and Travel Insurance for Visitors China

 As with travel to all major cities, please keep your wits about you.
 Pickpockets love large crowds and distracted foreigners.
 In addition, if you are worried about getting lost and are not sure you will be able to find your way back to your hotel, take a photo of the hotel’s business card (written in Mandarin) and a photo of the exterior.

 Research the weather while planning your trip.
 The country is vast, with an equally significant amount of climate zones.
-Knowing what to expect will help you have a more comfortable time during your trip.
+Knowing what to expect will help you be more comfortable during your trip.

 Make communication plans.
 Twitter, Facebook, and YouTube are officially banned in China.
 Make arrangements to keep in touch by email or invest in a VPN (a virtual private network).

 Expect pollution and congestion.
-Air quality is poor to bad in many locations.
-Smog levels are notorious in China’s cities.
+Air quality is poor to bad in many locations, and smog levels are notorious in China’s cities.
 The U.S. Embassy in Beijing and U.S. Consulates in Hong Kong, Chengdu, Guangzhou, Shanghai, and Shenyang make air quality data available to travelers so they can prepare themselves prior to travel.
-As well, cigarette smoking is widespread.
+Cigarette smoking is also widespread.
 Speak with your doctor before your trip if you are prone to asthma.

 Also Read: Dept. of State Travel Advice for China